Top 5 4th Quarter Trades of Ve - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Veery Capital, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Veracity Capital LLC’s top five trades of the quarter.

-During the quarter, Veery Capital, LLC bought 37,525 shares of ARCA:VEA for a total holding of 571,113.
-The trade had a 0.87% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.64.
+During the quarter, Veracity Capital LLC bought 21,702 shares of NAS:IUSG for a total holding of 236,401.
+The trade had a 0.95% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $89.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.44 and a price-book ratio of 1.52.
+In terms of valuation, ISHARES TRUST has a price-earnings ratio of 20.75 and a price-book ratio of 6.04.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Veery Capital, LLC bought 1,929 shares of ARCA:VUG for a total holding of 63,877.
-The trade had a 0.26% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $240.74.
+During the quarter, Veracity Capital LLC bought 7,795 shares of ARCA:IWM for a total holding of 92,823.
+The trade had a 0.7% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $181.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 27.63 and a price-book ratio of 7.21.
+In terms of valuation, iShares Russell 2000 ETF has a price-earnings ratio of 11.58 and a price-book ratio of 1.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 11.36 and a price-book ratio of 1.68.
+In terms of valuation, ISHARES TRUST has a price-earnings ratio of 18.11 and a price-book ratio of 2.55.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.